6 Early Social Skills in Children and How to Improve ThemInga Hyatt, M.S., CCC-SLP

-If you’re playing with your child in their toy kitchen, narrate their actions such as “stir” or “turn on the oven.”
+If you’re playing with your child in their toy kitchen, narrate their actions such as “stir the batter” or “turn on the oven.”

 If your child is speaking on a toy phone, say things like “hello” and “who is this?”

-Take time out each day to get down on the floor, play with your child, and as they get older, use toys appropriately.
-Give your child plenty of models of what you’d like them to see, do, and imitate.
+Take time each day to get down on the floor, play with your child, and as they get older, use toys appropriately.
+Give your child plenty of models of what you’d like them to do and imitate.

-Effective communication requires the ability to take turns.
+Communication requires the ability to take turns.
 When one person talks, the other waits and listens, then responds.
-If we didn’t allow this turn taking to happen, our conversational partners might disengage or feel frustrated.
-Likewise, if kids have difficulty with turn taking, they might frequently interrupt others, speak without taking a pause, or not actively listen.
+If we didn’t allow this turn-taking to happen, our conversational partners might feel frustrated.
+Likewise, if kids have difficulty with turn-taking, they might frequently interrupt others, speak without taking a pause, or not actively listen.

-This social skill isn’t just important at home (especially if they have siblings), but at school and pretty much every point throughout a person’s life.
+This social skill isn’t just important at home (especially with siblings), but at school and pretty much every point throughout a person’s life.
 A child always wants something immediately.
-However, they might have to wait their turn or, even better, ask permission to share a desired toy.
-It also helps them establish bonds with family and peers and begin to relate to others.
+However, they might have to wait their turn or, even better, ask permission to share a toy they want.
+Sharing also helps them establish bonds with family and peers and begin to relate to others.

-Because children learn through imitation, it is important to provide a model of sharing within the home.
+Because children learn through imitation, it's important to provide a model of sharing within the home.

 Share a snack with your child and say “Here you go.
 I love sharing because it makes everyone happy!”
 Use positive reinforcement and give your child feedback throughout the day to reinforce this skill.

-An easy way to establish sharing is by practicing with siblings or friends.
+Practice with siblings or friends.
 For instance, give your child a toy and explain that they can share the toy with their sibling or take turns using it.
 If they have difficulty understanding this concept, use a visual cue such as a timer and set it for 5 minutes.
-Each child then gets to play with the toy for 5 minutes, ensuring that everyone gets a turn.
+Each child then gets to play with the toy for 5 minutes, so everyone gets a turn.

-Using rewards, such as a sticker chart, can also help a child become motivated to share.
+Using rewards, such as a sticker chart, can help a child become motivated to share.
 While many parents use this technique for potty training, it’s also a fantastic way to develop early social skills.
 Every time your child successfully shares, they get a sticker.
-And once they receive 10 stickers, they get some type of reward - maybe a favorite treat or some extra play time.
+And once they receive 10 stickers, they get some type of reward--maybe a favorite treat or some extra play time.

-We’ve covered a ton of important early social skills and how to improve them with your child.
-And you may already be implementing these strategies with your child at home today.
+You may already be using some of these strategies with your child at home today.
 Keep up the great work!